 - Amount of exercise.

 - Type of exercise

 - Stretching exercises before and after the sport

 - Use medical tape or support tape to change the pressure and stress points.

 It’s best not to ignore any foot pain that lasts longer than a few days.
 If you shin splint, come and talk to us, as ignoring it will make it worse.

 We will guide you on the next step to take, as well as help you with proper arch supports and padding.
-We can apply medical grade strapping to help you manage the paid better.
-We can also make custom shoe insets and moulds, to remove and redistribute the pressure.
+We can apply medical-grade strapping to help you manage the paid better.
+We can also make custom shoe inserts and molds, to remove and redistribute the pressure.

 At Bucks Foot Clinic, we are here to make your feet work for you.
 We want the best solution for you.
 Call us for an appointment, and let us discuss what we can do together.